What is a credit score?

 How do I check my credit scores?

 You can check your credit score for free and as often as you want with Wisr.
+The easiest way to do this is on Wisr App.

 You only need to provide limited information such as your full name, date of birth, and driver's licence so we can ID you and some additional personal information such as your living arrangements.